You will learn

-Engagement Reports for lists and segments make it easy for you to understand the quality of the lists and segments you're sending to.
-These reports break down how engaged a given group of profiles is, which in turn can facilitate list cleaning.
+Learn how to use engagement reports for lists and segments to make it easy to understand the quality of your lists and segments, break down how engaged a given group is, and facilitate list cleaning.

 When it comes to making money from email marketing, many believe that more profiles equal more revenue.
 However, most of the time, this is not the case.
 It doesn't matter how many profiles you send to if your recipients are unengaged.
 In fact, sending regularly to a group of unengaged profiles will hurt your deliverability and sender reputation, as well as irritate subscribers.
 Sending to engaged profiles will boost open rates, click rates, and revenue per email.